-Live Online Carnatic Lessons (Similar to Skype Carnatic Classes)
+Live Online Carnatic Music Lessons (Similar to Skype Online Carnatic Music Classes)

 The origin of carnatic music dates back to the 13th century A.D. with a book named Sangeetha Rathnakara written by Saranga Deva.
 It was spread and popularized with significant contributions by composers like Purandaradaasar (15th century A.D.) and the trinity of carnatic music Sri Thyagarajar, Sri Muthuswami Dikshithar and Sri Shyama Shasthry (18th century A.D.) who were contemporaries.
 Their compositions are filled with devotion and are unique in their own way.
 They have a universal appeal across all sections of connoisseurs of classical music, language being no barrier.